gwondoo/cat_jump/README.md

 A terminal-based ASCII cat jump game inspired by the classic Chrome dinosaur game.
 Jump over emoji obstacles, enjoy animated backgrounds, and rack up your score as the game speeds up!

+> **Note**: This game is optimized for macOS terminal environments (such as Terminal.app or iTerm2).
+Some visual effects like blinking may not work on Windows or limited terminals.

 ---

 ## Installation